Monte9/YelpApp-CodePathU/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of implemented user stories: (*click on the image below to view the gif on Youtube*)

-*click on the image below to view the gif on youtube* [![Watch it on Youtube](http://img.youtube.com/vi/1V5I60wnPI0/0.jpg)](https://youtu.be/1V5I60wnPI0)
+[![Watch it on Youtube](http://img.youtube.com/vi/1V5I60wnPI0/0.jpg)](https://youtu.be/1V5I60wnPI0)

 GIF created with [LiceCap](http://www.cockos.com/licecap/).